 3 hours after low (winding down): The sandbar is shrinking.
 Still worth the walk, but the window is closing.
 Plan to head back before it gets too high.

 The time of day that low tide falls changes throughout the year — and that matters a lot for how enjoyable the visit is.
-For a full picture of what each season actually looks like at The Point, see our seasonal guide.

 The most reliable source is NOAA — the National Oceanic and Atmospheric Administration.
 They publish free tide predictions for stations all along the coast.
 For Cherry Grove Beach, the closest official station is: